JoannaTan/SoVaTSiC/README.md

 ## To perform quality control of single cell data

 **Input files required**
 1. Config file.
-An example config file is given.
+An example config file (exampleQC.config) is given.

 2. Flagstat file.
 This file consist of the mapping statistics, percentage of genome covered information and read depth information which can be obtained from GATK DepthofCoverage Tool.

+**To generate the flagstat file**

-To get the mapping statistics, run **samtools flagstat** samtools flagstat singlecell_1.bam >> singlecell_1.flagstat
+To get the mapping statistics, run **samtools flagstat**

+samtools flagstat singlecell_1.bam >> singlecell_1.flagstat

-To get the percentage of genome covered and read depth information, run **GATK DEPTHofCoverage** java -jar GenomeAnalysisTK.jar -R ReferenceGenomeFile -T DepthOfCoverage -o singlecell_1_depthofcoveage.afterrecal -I singlecell_1.bam -L targetinterval.bed -mmq 20
+To get the percentage of genome covered and read depth information, run **GATK DEPTHofCoverage**

+java -jar GenomeAnalysisTK.jar -R ReferenceGenomeFile -T DepthOfCoverage -o singlecell_1_depthofcoveage.afterrecal -I singlecell_1.bam -L targetinterval.bed -mmq 20

 For our experiments, we used reads with mapping quality >= 20.

+To combine the flagstat information, read depth and the percentage of genome covered information, a perl script is provided.

+Before you run the perl script, make sure you prepare a **tab-delimited** file containing SampleName(tab)path_to_flagstat_file(tab)path_to_sample_cumulative_coverage_proportions_file(tab)path_to_sample_summary_file

+One line per cell

+Lastly, run the command below
+perl combine_flagstat_information.pl --inputfile.txt --o outfile.txt

+This will give you the flagstat file that will be taken in by the pipeline.